 A course that provides in-depth coverage of Internet architecture, Internet protocols and routing; discusses recent developments on the Internet such as IPv6, switching and mobility; and gives a detailed study of TCP.
+This course is considered equivalent to CMPS 342; hence, students cannot receive credits for both EECE 651 and CMPS 342.
 Prerequisite: EECE 350 or EECE 351.